-10. Are there any restrictions or limitations on the processing of extracted mineral resources?
+10. Are there any restrictions or limitations on the sale, export or import of extracted mineral resources?

 There are generally no sale, export or import restrictions.
 However, as Armenia is a member of the Eurasian Economic Union, exportation licences are required for the exportation of precious metals.
 The Government of Armenia prohibits (except in specially-licensed cases) the transit of any nuclear material or substances emitting ionising radiation through Armenia.